jay-joshy/allergyguide/content/tools/resources/oit_calculator_docs.md

 - **Assumptions:** Solid foods diluted in liquid are assumed to have negligible volume contribution, unless their concentration exceeds a `MAX_SOLID_CONCENTRATION` threshold (0.05 w/v).
 - **Constraints:** Recipes must respect minimum measurable mass/volume (e.g., `minMeasurableMass`, `minMeasurableVolume`), maximum total mix water (`MAX_MIX_WATER`), minimum number of servings (`minServingsForMix`), and protein tolerance (`PROTEIN_TOLERANCE`).
-- **Optimization:** Candidates are sorted to prioritize practical mixtures, favoring those meeting low concentration constraints for solids, then by `mixFoodAmount`, `dailyAmount`, `mixTotalVolume`, and `mixWaterAmount`.
+- **Optimization:** Candidates are sorted to prioritize practical mixtures, favouring those meeting low concentration constraints for solids, then by `mixFoodAmount`, `dailyAmount`, `mixTotalVolume`, and `mixWaterAmount`.

 Refer to the `findDilutionCandidates` function in `oit_calculator.ts` for implementation details.